Policy management

 - Policy DSL Specification — Full normative schema for policy YAML files

-- Policy CLI Reference — CLI commands for init, validate, test, publish, and evaluate
+- CLI Reference — CLI commands including

 - Enforcement Modes — Alignment enforcement (observe/nudge/enforce) vs. policy enforcement